djkoloski/davidkoloski_me/content/blog/ssg-with-zola.md

 ## Conclusion

 After working with Zola for a while, the overall experience has been very pleasant.
 At first I found Zola's notion of sections and pages and little unintuitive, but I think that part of that is due to some confusing wording in their site's documentation.
 It was really easy to set up and the iteration loop is fast and efficient.
-While it's still a bit rough around the edges{{ citation() }}, I can definitely recommend it for anyone looking to make a site like mine.
+While it's still a bit rough around the edges[^3], I can definitely recommend it for anyone looking to make a site like mine.

-{% footnote() %}
-For all sections except the top-level index, you also need to add an `_index.md`.
+[^1]: For all sections except the top-level index, you also need to add an `_index.md`.
-{% end %}
-{% footnote() %}
-With the exception of any `_index.md` files.
+[^2]: With the exception of any `_index.md` files.
-{% end %}
-{% footnote() %}
-I had problems with the built-in pagination functionality.
+[^3]: I had problems with the built-in pagination functionality.
 It seems like it either doesn't work right or I don't understand it and the docs are too sparse.
 The server works pretty well for content serving, but every once in a while I managed to crash it with some syntax errors.
 The system that refreshes the browser page when the server rebuilds content also seems to mess up every once in a while, but restarting the server fixes it.
-{% end %}